BadakNCX/ErasmusGame/README.md

 A short platformer game we made in group during my Erasmus in Polimi.
 I was in charge of the code and the others of the artistic direction, ...
 We used the Polyphaser library to make the game.
+You can try it out there : https://badakncx.github.io/ErasmusGame/